kennethlarotyamat/kennethlarotyamat.github.io/media/text/indexTranslationsReadme.md

 have to wait to spend that kind of money right now.

-Two Spanish Language Authors have been replace
+Two Spanish Language Authors have been replaced

 César Vallejo with José de Espronceda
 &